 The third guide, South-east Rhins, covers the path from the Mull of Galloway to Stranraer (route sections 5 and 6) along the east coast.
 It takes in a range of archaeology from holy wells and standing stones to WW2 target cones on Luce Sands.

 You can download the guide by clicking on the front cover below or clicking here

-Click on the image below and see how the Doon Castle broch might have looked when it was occupied.
+Click on the image below and see how the Doon Castle Broch might have looked.

 Managed by Solway Firth Partnership and produced by AOC Archaeology the Rhins Revealed Online project is supported by Kilgallioch Community Fund with funding from ScottishPower Renewables’ Kilgallioch Windfarm and Dumfries and Galloway Council.